drakkan/sftpgo/docs/full-configuration.md

     - `apply_proxy_config`, boolean.
 If enabled the common proxy configuration, if any, will be applied.
 Default `true`
     - `tls_mode`, integer.
 0 means accept both cleartext and encrypted sessions.
 1 means TLS is required for both control and data connection.
 2 means implicit TLS.
 Do not enable this blindly, please check that a proper TLS config is in place if you set `tls_mode` is different from 0.
     - `force_passive_ip`, ip address.
 External IP address to expose for passive connections.
 Leavy empty to autodetect.
 Defaut: "".
+    - `client_auth_type`, integer.
+Set to `1` to require client certificate authentication in addition to FTP authentication.
+You need to define at least a certificate authority for this to work.
+Default: 0.
   - `bind_port`, integer.
 Deprecated, please use `bindings`
   - `bind_address`, string.
 Deprecated, please use `bindings`
   - `banner`, string.
 Greeting banner displayed when a connection first comes in.
 Leave empty to use the default banner.
 Default `SFTPGo <version> ready`, for example `SFTPGo 1.0.0-dev ready`.